ctalandi/EXPS-RUNNING/README.md

 └── EXE
 ```

-- EXE: location of the nemo4.exe  binary resulting from the compilation process<br>
+- EXE: location of the nemo4.exe binary resulting from the last command make <br>
-- CTL: location where the user is going to launch numerical experiments<br>
+- CTL: location from where the user is going to launch numerical experiments<br>

 To handle numerical experiments, few files, scripts have to be installed as it is detailed now<br>
 The result should be something similar to this:<br>